People's Liberation Army: Early history

+In 1925, the CCP's Central Military Department, was renamed the Central Military Commission.
+It was first led by Zhang Guotao who was replaced by Zhou Enlai in 1926 as head of the CMC.
+At the time of the First United Front, the CMC was not a unified military command structure but was more of an administrative liaison with other armed communist groups.

 The CCP founded its military wing on 1 August 1927 during the Nanchang uprising, beginning the Chinese Civil War.
 Communist elements of the National Revolutionary Army rebelled under the leadership of Zhu De, He Long, Ye Jianying, Zhou Enlai, and other leftist elements of the Kuomintang (KMT) after the Shanghai massacre in 1927.
 They were then known as the Chinese Workers' and Peasants' Red Army, or simply the Red Army.
 In 1934 and 1935, the Red Army survived several campaigns led against it by Chiang Kai-Shek's Kuomintang and engaged in the Long March.

 During the Second Sino-Japanese War from 1937 to 1945, the CCP's military forces were nominally integrated into the National Revolutionary Army of the Republic of China, forming two main units, the Eighth Route Army and the New Fourth Army.
 During this time, these two military groups primarily employed guerrilla tactics, generally avoiding large-scale battles with the Japanese, and at the same time consolidating by recruiting KMT troops and paramilitary forces behind Japanese lines into their forces.

 After the Japanese surrender in 1945, the CCP continued to use the National Revolutionary Army unit structures, until the decision was made in February 1947 to merge the Eighth Route Army and New Fourth Army.
 On October 10, 1947, the "Manifesto of the Chinese People's Liberation Army" was published, renaming the new million-strong force the People's Liberation Army (PLA).
 The reorganization was completed by late 1948.
 The PLA eventually won the Chinese Civil War, establishing the People's Republic of China in 1949.